 Discover the whaler’s craft of Scrimshaw and see a full sized whale skeleton, alongside superb ship models and stunning artefacts from Hull's whaling, fishing and merchant trade.

 Experience Barnsley Museum and Discovery Centre is dedicated to the history and people of Barnsley.
-Unique, hands-on and interactive exhibits encourage visitors to explore the people and places of Barnsley, ultimately leading them to discover a town with amazing stories and a rich and diverse heritage.
+Unique, hands-on and interactive exhibits encourage visitors to explore the people and places of Barnsley.

 Explore the science and culture of sound and light technology on our lives over eight floors of exhibits, including the wonderfully fun WonderLab and three cinemas.